 Reverb is the most common effect added to amplifiers, because of how it adds space and texture to the sound.
 Some amps come with other effects, but they are usually limited in terms of function and controls.
 Some frown on the quality of these extra effects, but others appreciate the practicality and convenience that they offer.

 If you are planning to use your amp on stage or for recording, extra connectivity features will help greatly.
 Those with speaker emulated outputs allow for direct connection to PA systems and recording consoles.
 The ability to play quietly via headphones is also a nice plus, especially if you're looking for a good practice amp.
 Some of the recently released amps feature USB connectivity for direct recording and software control, while others even come with Bluetooth technology, which allows for convenient wireless audio streaming straight to the amp.

 Best Guitar Amp Under $500 Selection Methodology

-Our aim is to provide a comprehensive list that features the best guitar combo amps in the sub $500 market.
-First, we made sure that the amps we feature are actually available, so we limited our scope to guitar amps that can be readily bought from major retailers in the US.
-We ended up with a short list of almost 30 popular and top rated amps, which required us to gather over 4800 relevant data, including reviews, ratings, recommendations and forum discussions.
-All these data were then processed via the Gearank algorithm, which gave us the scores that we used to determine the final list.
+For this 2019 update, we remained true to our aim of providing a comprehensive list that features the best guitar combo amps in the sub $500 market.
+Again, we made sure that you can actually buy the amps we recommend, so availability from major retailers in the US is a big criterion - along with popularity and high ratings.
+This time around, we ended up with a short list of 33 top rated amps.
+We then gathered and analyzed relevant reviews, ratings, recommendations and forum discussions, including the most recent ones up to July of 2019.
+The analyzed data tallied to over 6200, all of which were then processed via the Gearank algorithm which gave us the scores put of 100 that we used to determine the final recommended list.
 Finally, we divided the list into two categories (Solid-State and Tube), and provided important specifications along with noteworthy market feedback - to help you pick the amp that fits your needs.
-For more information about this process see How Gearank Works
+For more information about this process see How Gearank Works.